 Also, check.
 Does the IELTS exam location matter?

-You are missing the right mindset and preparation it requires to score your desired band in the IELTS exam.
+You are missing the mindset and preparation required to score your desired band in the IELTS exam.

-We meet a lot of students with the same mindset and there’s how we start to work on.
+We meet many students with the same mindset, and that’s how we start to work on it.
 Firstly, the mindset needs to be transformed.
-Until the thoughts and vision are clear, the view will be blurred and Visa looks like a distant dream.
+Until the thoughts and vision are clear, the view will be blurred, and Visa will seem like a distant dream.

-Students need to understand what works in IELTS and what doesn’t.
+Students need to understand what works and what doesn’t in IELTS.
 They should start their preparation by evaluating the weaknesses in their minds.
 This process acts as a guidebook to steer their efforts in the right direction.

 - Listening & Reading –

 This is the band score parameter of IELTS.
 If you are getting Listening & Reading scores that you need CONSISTENTLY… CONSISTENTLY means CONSISTENTLY, not once or twice.
 You should be less worried about your Listening and Reading Band.
-The trick is you have to prepare from the Official and authorized IELTS material or Cambridge IELTS books to have a real idea of the test difficulty.
+The trick is to prepare from the Official and authorized IELTS material or Cambridge IELTS books to understand the test difficulty.

-If you are getting the scores needed for your Study Visa or Immigration purposes, chances are you might not get them in the exam as well.
+If you are getting the scores needed for your Study Visa or Immigration purposes, you might not get them in the exam either.
 Don’t gamble with your hard-earned money.
-On the exam day, you will not magically manifest the powers to get you the score you desire.
-It needs patience and hard work to crack the IELTS exam if you are having difficulty in your English communication.
+On the exam day, you will not magically manifest the powers to get the desired score.
+It takes patience and hard work to pass the IELTS exam if you have difficulty communicating in English.

 - Writing –

-Regarded as the toughest module of all 4 and as a nightmare for most of the IELTS test takers, the average band score in writing around the world is 5.5 band.
+Regarded as the toughest module of all 4 and a nightmare for most of the IELTS test takers, the average band score in writing worldwide is 5.5 band.
 It’s not hard to score your desired band if you know or have an idea of what IELTS examiners look for in your writing test.

-Writing is judged on the 4 parameters.
+Writing is judged on the four parameters.
 They are worth studying.
-Most students, who are tired and have taken many IELTS exams but are still stuck in their writing band score, should seriously consider working on those 4 parameters.
-They are designed and published on the IELTS website for the students.
+Most students who are tired and have taken many IELTS exams but are still stuck in their writing band score should seriously consider working on those four parameters.
+They are designed and published on the IELTS website for students.

 Many General Training students make the same mistake.
 Their writing score is 7 minimum if they want to boost their CRS score for Canada Immigration or 7-8 band for Australia Immigration.
 They also ignore studying and keep on writing the exam and most often get stuck on the 6.5 band.